BenjiJackson1/startup/notes.md

    using CNAME which allows for aliasing.
 - In the domain name: banana.fruit.bozo.click, the top level = click subdomain = banana.fruit, and root domain = bozo.click ( root has TL included as well)
+- A JSON document contains one of the following data types:

+Type	Example
+string	"crockford"
+number	42
+boolean	true
+array	[null,42,"crockford"]
+object	{"a":1,"b":"crockford"}
+null	null
+Most commonly, a JSON document contains an object.
+Objects contain zero or more key value pairs.
+The key is always a string, and the value must be one of the valid JSON data types.
+Key value pairs are delimited with commas.
+Curly braces delimit an object, square brackets and commas delimit arrays, and strings are always delimited with double quotes.

 - ssh = Create a secure shell on a remote compute
 - echo - Output the parameters of the command
 - cd = Change directory